beyondcode/laravel-confirm-email/README.md

 php artisan migrate
 ```

-### Configuring the login and register controllers
+### Configuring the login, register and forgot password controllers
-In order to make use of the email verification, replace the `AuthenticatesUsers` and `RegistersUsers` traits that
+In order to make use of the email verification, replace the `AuthenticatesUsers`, `RegistersUsers` and the `SendsPasswordResetEmails` traits that
 come with Laravel, with the ones provided by this package.

-These traits can be found in these two files:
+These traits can be found in these three files:

 - `App\Http\Controllers\Auth\LoginController`
 - `App\Http\Controllers\Auth\RegisterController`
+- `App\Http\Controllers\Auth\SendsPasswordResetEmails`

 ### Add the confirmation and resend routes